Mexico, US presidents to meet amid newly tense relationship

 “We have to look for a way to act together, help each other in controlling inflation,” López Obrador said Friday.
 “That is a topic I am going to propose.
 We have a plan.”

+Before departing for Washington Monday, López Obrador said he planned to speak to Biden about controlling inflation, immigration and security.
+He said a group of business leaders, including Carlos Slim, Mexico's wealthiest citizen, would accompany him.

-White House press secretary Karine Jean-Pierre said the same day that the Bidens are looking forward to welcoming Lopez-Obrador and his wife at the White House.
+White House press secretary Karine Jean-Pierre said Friday that the Bidens are looking forward to welcoming Lopez-Obrador and his wife at the White House.

 “They will discuss a broad and deep agenda, including joint efforts on migration, food security and economic opportunity, and so the president looks forward to having that conversation,” Jean-Pierre said.